FAQs + Rules Changes

 On the FAQ page, questions will be reviewed by Science Olympiad’s national team of experts.
 A question that rises to the level of requiring an answer shows the Science Olympiad experts that there is something written that needs more explanation, and should be noted by all students and Event Supervisors.

 When a question submitted alerts Science Olympiad to something that needs to be changed in the rules, such as a misspelling, an omission or to explain measurement terminology, Science Olympiad will issue a Rules Clarification.
-A Rules Clarification, as stated on our website pages, is made to “correct the rules printed in the Science Olympiad Rules Manual.”
+A Rules Clarification, as stated on our website pages, is made to “correct the rules in the Science Olympiad Rules Manual.”